tooljump/tooljump/docs/docs/security.md

 ### UI Injection and Styling

-The Tooljump interface is injected either at the top of the page (Integrated mode) or within the body (Floating mode).
+The ToolJump interface is injected either at the top of the page (Integrated mode) or within the body (Floating mode).
 The injected interface is self-contained with isolated styles to prevent any impact on the host webpage.

 ### Credential Storage